 Then there is the opposite soothing and dreamy music that inspires me, like Enigma and Massive Attack.
 I think all these bands and artists together represent two very different and important sides in human beings—the energetic/angry one, and the vulnerable and loving one.

-As a musician I believe I master both these sides.
-I love playing with contrasts—anger/vulnerability or soft/hard and, I think this it is a key word in my music.
+As a musician, I believe I master both these sides.
+I love playing with contrasts — anger/vulnerability or soft/hard.
 I demand a lot from myself, and give all I have to the public.

 Bless and love from Edel/Edelplanet

 Marketing, Promotion & Exclusive Distribution by Virtuoso Music and Distribution.